rzr/mastodon-lite/README.md

-This "Smart Orchid" demonstrate how to link IoT to social web, using WebOfThings and ActivityPub, with Mozilla Thing project, check this wiki page from webthing-iotjs project:
+This "Smart Orchid" demonstrate how to link IoT to social web, using WebOfThings and ActivityPub, with WebThings project, check this wiki page from webthing-iotjs project:

 * <https://github.com/rzr/webthing-iotjs/wiki/Social>